+Property Description

+hibernate.search.worker.execution sync: synchronous execution (default)

+async: asynchronous execution

+hibernate.search.worker.thread_pool.siz

-Property Description hibernate.search.worker.execution sync: synchronous execution (default) async: asynchronous execution hibernate.search.worker.thread_pool.siz Defines the number of threads in the pool for asynchronous execution.
-Defaults to 1. hibernate.search.worker.buffer_queue.ma Defines the maximal number of work queue if the thread poll is starved.
-Useful only for asynchronous execution.
+hibernate.search.worker.buffer_queue.ma Defines the maximal number of work queue if the thread poll is starved.
+Useful only for

+asynchronous execution.
 Default to infinite.
 If the limit is reached, the work is done by the main thread.